 This VR headset is designed to be compatible with all current Samsung Gear VR games and experiences meaning users can access over 1,000 current apps on purchase of the headset.
 There are also over 100 brand new or significantly updated titles designed specifically for the Oculus Go and available on launch.

 Apps and VR experiences can be purchased and downloaded straight to the headset via Wi-Fi or initiated remotely via your smartphone using the Oculus App (available on Android and iOS).

 The Oculus Go can be used in a number of different ways.
 As well as playing a variety of different VR games, the headset can be used as a personal theatre for viewing movies, TV shows and more.

 Oculus has created an Oculus TV app that combines all your favourite TV apps in one place.
 This is mostly optimised for the US at the moment and will work with CBS, Red Bull TV, Facebook video but more support is coming in future.
-The device also supports Netflix, Showtime, Hulu giving you plenty of choice for watching your favourite content.
+The device also supports Netflix, Showtime and Hulu, giving you plenty of choice for watching your favourite content.
 Since it's a virtual reality headset, the Oculus Go supports 3D content too - so you can use it to watch 3D films that can be purchased through the interface.

-The Oculus Go can also be used to meet up with friends in a virtual environment using Oculus Rooms where you can watch TV on a big screen, share photos and videos or play board games while catching up.
-360 content, Google photospheres and panoramic images can also be viewed from the gallery - so you can easily show off your personal photos and images directly from your device or from Facebook to friends and family.
+The Oculus Go can also be used to meet up with friends in a virtual environment, using Oculus Rooms where you can watch TV on a big screen, share photos and videos or play board games while catching up.
+360-degree content, Google photospheres and panoramic images can also be viewed from the gallery - so you can easily show off your personal photos and images directly from your device or from Facebook to friends and family.